Will Clovis Oncology (CLVS) Report Negative Q3 Earnings? What You Should Know

 Please note that a negative Earnings ESP reading is not indicative of an earnings miss.
 Our research shows that it is difficult to predict an earnings beat with any degree of confidence for stocks with negative Earnings ESP readings and/or Zacks Rank of 4 (Sell) or 5 (Strong Sell).

 How Have the Numbers Shaped Up for Clovis?

-For Clovis, the Most Accurate Estimate is the same as the Zacks Consensus Estimate, suggesting that there are no recent analyst views which differ from what have been considered to derive the consensus estimate.
-This has resulted in an Earnings ESP of 0%.
+For Clovis, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
+This has resulted in an Earnings ESP of -3.61%.